erew123/alltalk_tts/README.md

 When the subprocess is starting 2x things are occurring:

-A) Its trying to load the voice model into your graphics card VRAM (assuming you have a Nvidia Graphics card, otherwise its your system RAM)
+**A)** Its trying to load the voice model into your graphics card VRAM (assuming you have a Nvidia Graphics card, otherwise its your system RAM)<br>
-B) Its trying to start up the mini-webserver and send the "ready" signal back to the main process.
+**B)** Its trying to start up the mini-webserver and send the "ready" signal back to the main process.

 Possibilities for this issue are (in no particular order):